abingdonpta/abingdonpta/content/roles.md

 # Role Descrptions

-We've done our best to summarize the roles for volunteers at the Abingdon PTA.
-Taken together, these descriptions describe everything the PTA does.
+There are many roles for volunteers at the Abingdon PTA.
+We've provided descriptions of the type of work that we do as a PTA.

 Please [fill out our volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSdk4KJFIDuigz-EyhdPuWM_GejjZ5rpx9emd6jHxb2xKPQgGA/viewform?usp=sf_link) or [email us](mailto:abingdonelementaryPTA@gmail.com) if you have interest in one of the vacant roles below.
 (View our [leadership page](/leadership) to see which positions are vacant.)